 - Power assist doors are used mainly to comply with the Americans with Disabilities Act since these provide access to buildings by the controlled use of a power door.
 Typically, these are doors with marked buttons on the interior and exterior which need to be pushed to activate.

 The first two types of power-operated doors have active control systems but activate automatically via censors.
-Power assist doors, however, require a “knowing act” to prompt a response, such as a button near the door, and so it must meet specific limits in the speed of the door and the kinetic energy used to open it in order to be compliant.
+Power assist doors, however, require what BHMA refers to as a “knowing act” to prompt a response, such as a button near the door, and so it must meet specific limits in the speed of the door and the kinetic energy used to open it in order to be compliant.

 Electric Strikes and Electrified Locks.
 To secure doors, electric strikes and electrified locks play an integral role in the security of many buildings, such as banks.
 For example, electric strikes are commonly found on the doors of ATM vestibules in order to prevent unauthorized access.
 When the proper credential is swiped (such as a bank card), it causes the frame itself to be retracted from the lock or latch and release the door without the need for manual lock operation.

-Since electric strikes preceded much of the electronic builders hardware seen today, it was one of the first standards for electronic hardware that BHMA specified.
+Since electric strikes preceded much of the electronic builders hardware seen today, it was one of the very first standards for electronic hardware that BHMA specified.
 Standard A156.31 tests electric strikes and frame mounted actuators.
+To receive ANSI/BHMA certification, electric strikes – like all BHMA products – must pass a rigorous battery of tests, including opening and closing, strength, electric function, and finish durability assessments.

 Delayed Egress Locks.
-Delayed egress locks can be extremely helpful in fulfilling egress requirements.
+When it comes to fulfilling egress requirements, delayed egress locks can be extremely helpful.
 These are electrified locks installed to control access over what is usually an emergency exit.
 For example, to be up to code, hotels are required to have a certain number of exits, but owners want control over who enters and exits from that door when there is not an emergency.

 When the door to exit is pressed, a delayed egress lock will not allow the door to release for several seconds.
 Upon being opened, an alarm will sound to indicate that it has been activated.
 These doors usually have signs which indicate, “Press exit, alarm will sound.”
 Due to the obvious safety implications, these must be heavily tested and can delay egress no more than 15 seconds, depending on the specific application.